StephenRivero/Project-Landing-Page/README.md

 # Project-Landing-Page
-I am currently pursuing the "The Odin Project (TOP)" course.
+I am currently pursuing the "The Odin Project (TOP)" foundations course.
+At this point of writing, I've finished the HTML5 & CSS3 lessons.
 This repo is a project to make a landing page and to demostrate my skills in HTML5 and CSS3.
 What I'm proud about this project is it's mobile-first development and responsive design.